D-Bits/danabases_new/content/posts/2025-7-17-long-overdue-reboot.md

 ### The Future and Final Thoughts

 I don't know just how much I'm going to be writing new blog posts in the coming months and years.
 However, I will try to keep at it, and in addition to coding topics, I will also occasionally be uploading recipes for food, and not just software.
 I also enjoy cooking, and like my source code here, the recipes are free for others to use as they please.

+I also added an easter egg to this website.
+Hit me up via the contact form if you've found it.